 - How can you achieve significant early sales or licensing?

-Answering these questions is often a difficult exercise for technology owners to undertake internally, as in principle a single technology may have many applications, each with radically different commercial potentials, life cycles, barriers to entry and potential profitability.
+Answering these questions is a difficult exercise for technology owners to undertake internally, as a single technology may have many applications, each with radically different commercial potentials, life cycles, barriers to entry and potential profitability.

 - Support further fund raising from investors, grant awarding bodies and other organisations by providing independent evidence of market potential